TurboWarp/translations/CONTRIBUTING.md

 We're looking for people to help translate TurboWarp into languages other than English.
 If that interests you, read on.

-Create a new discussion if you have questions following this guide: https://github.com/TurboWarp/translations/discussions/new
+Create a new discussion if you have questions following this guide: [Create a discussion](https://github.com/TurboWarp/translations/discussions/new)

 ## Joining the translation team